BemiHQ/bemi/README.md

 - [Node.js](https://github.com/nodejs/node)
 - [NATS server](https://github.com/nats-io/nats-server)

-You can install these system dependencies manually or use [Devbox](https://github.com/jetpack-io/devbox) which uses [Nix Packages](https://github.com/NixOS/nixpkgs) providing isolated shells without containerization.
+You can install these system dependencies manually or use [Devbox](https://github.com/jetpack-io/devbox) that relies on [Nix Packages](https://github.com/NixOS/nixpkgs) for providing isolated shells without containerization.

 And of course, you need a PostgreSQL database that you want to connect to to track data changes.
 Make sure your database has `SHOW wal_level;` returning `logical`.
 Otherwise, you need to run the following SQL command and restart your PostgreSQL server: